-- If regarding another student co- worker, please speak with your supervisor regarding the situation. - If the complaint or concern involves your staff supervisor, please contact the Student Employment Coordinator, directly at student\employment@washcoll.edu. - If the concern involves a faculty member, please contact the Student Employment Coordinator as well, who will partner with the Office of the Provost to resolve the matter at hand.
+If a student employee has a complaint or concern regarding another student co- worker, please speak with your supervisor regarding the situation.
+If the complaint or concern involves your staff supervisor, please contact the Student Employment Coordinator, directly at student\employment@washcoll.edu.

+If the concern involves a faculty member, please contact the Student Employment Coordinator as well, who will partner with the Office of the Provost to resolve the matter at hand.
 Please see the last page of the Handbook for Contact Information.